Lands of Lore: Guardians of Destiny: Development

 Because role-playing titles such as The Elder Scrolls II: Daggerfall had recently attained commercial hit status, Westwood opted to "make Lands of Lore 2 one of its flagship titles for the latter half of 1997", according to Next Generation.

+To model, texture and animate the monsters in the game's cutscenes, Westwood used 3D Studio, MeshPaint and Photoshop software.

 Reception

-Critical reviews

 The game received above-average reviews.
 Keith Sullivan of PC Gamer US called it a "very good game", but stated that its engine was dated in comparison to Jedi Knight: Dark Forces II and Quake.
 Cindy Yans of Computer Games Strategy Plus commended its "excellent" storyline and the characters, and a "rich" world to explore, but was critical to its full-motion video sequences, "awkward" controls and "dated" graphics engine.

 A reviewer for Next Generation called Lands of Lore a worthy sequel, but also as part RPG, part adventure.
 The writer concluded that, while the game "may have its quirks", it is "an entertaining romp" for those willing to overlook the issues.
 In PC PowerPlay, David Wildgoose hailed it as "perhaps the most complete game" he had played and praised its mixture of genres.
 He believed that it was "a new level" of quality for Westwood.

 PC Zones Jamie Cunningham called the game "another Westwood masterpiece" while acknowledging some issues in the gameplay.
 Andy Backer of Computer Game Entertainment summarized the game as "flawed" and "frustrating" but "brilliant" at the same time.
 Writing for PC Gamer UK, Andy Butcher said that the game offers hours of fun despite its "patchy" nature and "uninspiring" graphics.

 In a negative review, Computer Gaming Worlds Scorpia called the game a "horror" and considered not an RPG, adventure or an action game, but a "patchwork" of all three.